VertebrateResequencing/wr/.docs/nextflowstrict3/prompt.md

 - `onComplete:` — statements executed on workflow completion
 - `onError:` — statements executed on workflow error

-These need parsing and storage.
-Translation can emit warnings for `onComplete`/`onError` since wr doesn't have lifecycle hooks.
+These need parsing and storage. `onComplete` is translated to a dep_grp-dependent final job that runs after all workflow stages finish.
+`onError` is translated to a polling job with limit groups that detects buried/failed jobs.

 ### GAP 10: Pipe operator in workflow bodies